Ehsaan75/players_nexus/README.md

 - **Game Reviews & Ratings**: Users can review and rate games they've played.
 - **Friend Profiles**: View profiles of your friends to see what games they’ve played and their ratings.
 - **News Feed**: Stay updated with a feed of gaming news based on your favorite consoles.
+- **Sentiment Analysis for Reviews**: Reviews are analysed for sentiment, providing feedback on the emotion conveyed in the review.
 - **Firebase Integration**: Authentication and database management via Firebase.
 - **External APIs**: Integration with GNews and NewsAPI to fetch the latest gaming news.